The global nilpotent cone for universal curves: Global nilpotent cone: recollections

-\begin{lemma} Assume $\deg\om_X>0$ and $G$ is semisimple \footnote{These assumptions will be removed in the more general Lemma \ref{l:two cones B}.}.
+\begin{lemma} Assume $\deg\om_X>0$ and $G$ is semisimple \footnote{These assumptions will be removed in the more general Proposition \ref{p:two cones B}.}.
 Then the subset $\cN^{\Eis}_{X}$ of $T^{*}\Bun_{G}(X)$ coincides with the underlying set of the global nilpotent cone $\cN_{X}$, i.e.~the zero-fiber of the Hitchin map.
 In particular, $\cN^{\Eis}_{X}$ is a closed conic Lagrangian of $T^{*}\Bun_{G}(X)$. \end{lemma} \begin{proof} This is essentially the argument of Ginzburg \cite[Lemma 5]{Gin}.
-By the constructibility of $\cN^{\Eis}_{X}$, it suffices to show that $\cN^{\Eis}_{X}(k)=\cN_{X}(k)$.
+By the constructibility of $\cN^{\Eis}_{X}$, it suffices to show that $\cN^{\Eis}_{X}(K)=\cN_{X}(K)$ for any algebraically closed field $K$ containing $k$.
+By making a base change from $k$ to $K$, we may assume $K=k$.

 First we show that $\cN^{\Eis}_{X}(k)\subset\cN_{X}(k)$.
 Let $\cE_{B}$ be a $B$-torsor over $X$ and let $\cE$ be the induced $G$-torsor.
 The cotangent space of $\Bun_{B}(X)$ at $\cE_{B}$ is $\cohog{0}{X, \cE_{B}(\frb^{*})\ot\om_{X}}$.
 The differential of the induction map $p: \Bun_{B}(X)\to \Bun_{G}(X)$ at $\cE$ is induced by the restriction map $\cE(\frg^{*})=\cE_{B}(\frg^{*})\to \cE_{B}(\frb^{*})$